 Generally, surviving cotrustees can exercise trust powers without filling the vacancy created by the death, removal, or resignation of one co-trustee.
-The Uniform Trust Code concurs in this position, providing that if a vacancy occurs in a cotrusteeship, the remaining cotrustees may act for the trust. instance, Thus, for surviving testamentary trustee or trustees have the power to receive from the executor assets belonging to the trust, regardless of any to apply for appointment of co-trustees necessary or advisable to carry out the intention of the testator.
+The Uniform Trust Code concurs in this position, providing that if a vacancy occurs in a cotrusteeship, the remaining cotrustees may act for the trust.
+Thus, for instance. surviving testamentary trustee or trustees have the power to receive from the executor assets belonging to the trust, regardless of any duty to apply for the appointment of co-trustees necessary or advisable to carry out the intention of the testator.